All in the family

 Paige said she recognizes how much she and her cousin have improved as athletes.

 “We have gotten better together,” Paige said.
 “When we first started at Edgetown, our high games would be in the 150s, and now we both have 200 games, which is great.”

 The boys and girls teams bowl together during practice, with several members of each team coming to root for each other at home matches.
 Although they cheer for each other, Paige said everyone is still trying to one-up the other.

 “There’s a competition between everyone to see who can beat each other,” Paige said.

-“Everyone competes against each other,” Tyler confirmed.
+“Everyone competes against each other,” Tyler agreed.

 “That was really exciting,” Busch said.
 “We have a cheer we do.
 We say ‘hot tub’ whenever we get a strike.
-So when I won the tournament and got up to accept the trophy the whole team said it for me.
+So when I won the tournament and got up to accept the trophy, the whole team said it for me.
 It was exciting.”

 “I like it,” Paige said.
-“Having him there is cool because you get support from the team and from your family.”
+“Having him there is cool, because you get support from the team and from your family.”